South Van Ness Avenue Quick-Build Project

 This project stems from the SFMTA’s Vision Zero Quick-Build Program, which was created as a result a mayoral directive to install faster and higher quality treatments to reduce collisions and improve traffic safety.
 The South Van Ness Avenue Quick-Build project supports San Francisco's Vision Zero goal of eliminating all traffic-related deaths and severe injuries.

-South Van Ness Avenue today is a four-lane undivided roadway from the US-101 freeway on-ramp south of 13th Street to its southernmost point at Cesar Chavez.
+South Van Ness Avenue before January 2022 was a four-lane undivided roadway from the US-101 freeway on-ramp south of 13th Street to its southernmost point at Cesar Chavez.

-The South Van Ness Avenue Quick-Build project proposes the following design elements to help reduce speeding and increase safety for drivers and pedestrians:
+The South Van Ness Avenue Quick-Build included the following design elements to help reduce speeding and increase safety for drivers and pedestrians:

 - Traffic Lane Reduction from four lanes (two in each direction) to three lanes (one lane in each direction with a center two-way left turn lane dividing the travel lanes).
 This lane reduction, commonly referred to as a "road diet", will still have enough capacity for today's traffic levels, as well as for some traffic growth.